CloudReactor/cloudreactor-procwrapper/README.md

 ### Embedded mode

-Embedded mode works for executing python code in the same process.
+You can use embedded mode to execute python code from inside a python program.
-You include the `proc_wrapper` package in your python project's dependencies.
+Include the `proc_wrapper` package in your python project's dependencies.
 To run a task you want to be monitored:

     from typing import Any, Mapping